The-Karters-Community/The-Karters-Modding-Assistant-SDK/README.md

-# The Karters Assistant SDK
+# The Karters Modding Assistant SDK

 This SDK has for purpose to speed up the mod making process for the _Prologue_ version of the game [The Karters 2: Turbo-Charged](https://store.steampowered.com/app/2506950/The_Karters_2_Turbo_Charged__Prologue/) by bringing on the table useful wrappers and actions.

 ## Releases

-Please check the [release page](https://github.com/iArcadia/TheKartersAssistant/releases) to find the lastest releases.
+Please check the [release page](https://github.com/The-Karters-Community/The-Karters-Modding-Assistant-SDK/releases) to find the lastest releases.

 ## Installation